Not just the market. Not just the plate. But the whole journey?

 Qualification:

-A Bachelor's or Master's degree in fisheries, marine
+- Bachelor’s or Master’s in fisheries or marine science.

 Salary: